Charanor/react-native-code-snippets/CONTRIBUTING.md

 # How can I contribute?
 Simply fork this repo and create a pull request!
 There are a few requirements:
 - **The code must be yours.** Do not just copy+paste code snippets from Stack Overflow.
-- **The snippet must be non-trivial.** E.g. very simple style changes (big red text component) is not allowed.
+- **The snippet must be non-trivial.** E.g. very simple style changes (big red text component) are not allowed.
 Creating a text component that animates the text like a typewriter is fine.
 - **The file name must be descriptive of the snippet.** `CoolText` is bad. `TypewriterAnimatedText` is good.
 - **The snippet must be self-contained.** One file = one snippet.
 A snippet should never be split into multiple files, except for example files (see: `i18n` snippet for acceptable separation).
 If a snippet contains several self-contained items, e.g. a `text-components` snippet, separate those into separate snippets.
 E.g. `TypewriterAnimatedText` and `LineFollowingText`.
 - **Follow the naming convention.** Snippet naming convention are of the form `my-snippet`.
 Component snippets are an exception and follows PascalCase (e.g. `TypewriterAnimatedText`).